Medical Student Mistreatment Policy

 - required to perform personal services (i.e. babysitting, shopping)

-- Students can confidentially report concerns about mistreatment to the Associate Dean for Students, Lee Jones, MD or to any of their instructors, faculty, or Advisory College Mentors/Student Experience Faculty Advisors.
+Students can confidentially * report concerns about mistreatment to the Associate Dean for Students, Lee Jones, MD.
 Dr. Jones oversees the respectful learning environment for medical students.

-For students wishing to discuss this incident with a confidential resource, several are available:
+5. For students wishing to discuss options with someone who is not a mandatory reporter several resources are available:

 - Medical Student Well-Being Program, 415-476-0468